kiwix/kiwix-js/README.md

 ## Some technical details
 Technically, after reading an article from a ZIM file, there is a need to "inject" the dependencies (images, css etc).
 For compatibility reasons, there are several ways to do it :
 - the "jQuery" mode parses the DOM to find the HTML tags of these dependencies, and modifies them to put the Base64 content in it.
-It is compatible with any browser, but is slow and can use a lot of memory.
+It is compatible with any browser.
 It works well on Mediawiki-based content, but can miss some dependencies on some contents
 - the "ServiceWorker" mode uses a Service Worker to catch any HTTP request the page would send, and reply with content read from the ZIM file.
 It is a generic and much cleaner way than jQuery mode, but it does not work on all browsers.
 And ServiceWorkers are currently disabled by Mozilla in Firefox extensions

 ## Compatibility